Mexico is a destination rich in fine gastronomy, ancient cultures, superb art, and tropical beaches. Exploring it with a partner is double the fun.

 Land’s End, Cabo San Lucas

-Of course you’d go to the end of the world for your beloved, but it’s much easier to go to Land’s End.
+Of course you’d go to the end of the world for your beloved, but it’s much easier to go to Land’s End, one of the most beautiful places in Mexico.
 This point at the southern tip of the Baja California Peninsula is where the Sea of Cortez meets the Pacific Ocean.

 A landmark here is El Arco (“The Arch”), designed by nature for the perfect souvenir photo.
 Couples will also want to see some of the best beaches in Cabo San Lucas, such as Playa del Amor—“Lover’s Beach”—for a walk, a snorkel, or just for the views.